 Because a Chapter 7 is fairly easy and usually results in no loss of property, you have to show that your income is not high enough to pay your debts.
 You have to fill out a means test, which looks at the average of your last six months of income and deducts expenses from it.
 Some expenses are real, such as your taxes, day care, mortgage payment and health insurance.
 Some are set by IRS regulations, such as food, clothes, rent and transportation.
 If there is any money left in the means test after subtracting these expenses, your case could be dismissed or converted to Chapter 13.

 A Chapter 13 is for higher income people.
 It can also be used to catch up on a mortgage or car loan while consolidating the rest of your debt.
 If you purchased a car over two and a half years ago or refinanced it, you can can also pay back taxes and domestic support obligations.

 You can also protect property that might be sold in a Chapter 7 for your creditors.
 You pay unsecured debt, such as credit cards, medical bills, signature loans and pay day loans at a rate that is anywhere from 0% to 100% depending on what you can afford.
-Though many people would prefer the easier Chapter 7 option, there are times when a Chapter 13 is best because it can accomplish more things.
-If you are unsure of which bankruptcy option is right for you, please contact a Tacoma Chapter 13 bankruptcy attorney from our firm today to help answer your questions.
+Though many people would prefer the easier Chapter 7 option, there are times when a Chapter 13 is best because it can accomplish more.
+If you are unsure of which bankruptcy option is right for you, please contact the Tacoma Chapter 13 bankruptcy attorneys from our firm today to help answer your questions.

-Contact a Tacoma bankruptcy attorney on our team today for your initial free consultation!
+Contact the Tacoma bankruptcy attorneys on our team today for your initial free consultation!

 Don't live in fear of your phone ringing anymore.
-Contact a Tacoma bankruptcy attorney from our experienced team today for a free consultation!
+Contact the Tacoma bankruptcy attorneys from our experienced team today for a free consultation!